Dog Training Burlington, VT

 2 Week Board & Train

 When you pick up your dog we have a 3 hour take home session to set you up for success.
-This program also includes a 1 day brush up back with Rhonda or a 2 hour in-home training scheduled at your convenience.
-We provide hand outs with lots of information.
+This program also includes an additional 2 hour in-home training scheduled at your convenience as well as:

 $1995 (At our facility, Fort Ethan Allen, Colchester, VT 05446)